 How to Manage Your Monthly Bills

 When a bill comes due, you pay it.
 It seems like it should be simple enough, right?
 Often, things that seem straightforward can turn out to be the most complex.
 Managing your bills can be a breeze, if you only have one or two of them each month and if their total cost is considerably less than your income.
-If that’s not the case for you, don’t worry.
+If that’s not the case for you, what’s the best way to pay your bills each month?
 With a bit of planning and prioritizing, you can get a handle on your monthly bills and expenses.

-Learning to manage your bills and expenses means fewer missed payments, reduced late fees and no more having to explain why you made a late payment.
+So how do you keep up with monthly bills?
+Learning how to manage your bills and expenses means fewer missed payments, reduced late fees and no more having to explain why you made a late payment.
 Here’s what you can do to organize your bills and make late or missed payments a thing of the past.

 Making a spending plan involves three steps.